Sphereon-Opensource/did-uni-client/README.md

 ### Did-uni-client
 The did-uni-client is a library to call a universal registrar (e.g. https://uniregistrar.io) to create, update and deactivate decentralized identifiers.
-And to call a universal resolver (e.g https://dev.uniresolver.io) to resolve decentralized identifiers to did documents.
+And to call a universal resolver (e.g. https://dev.uniresolver.io) to resolve decentralized identifiers to did documents.
 It is written in Typescript and can be compiled to any target JavaScript version.

 ### Supported actions
  * Creating a decentralized identifier (DID).